 Depending on where you are coming from, you will probably arrive into either of Paris’ airports Roissy-Charles de Gaulle (CDG) and Paris Orly (ORY), or one of its major RER (regional train) stations.

 You can catch the RER train from either airport into the city and from there connect with the Métro system to take you pretty much anywhere you want to go within Paris’ central 20 androissements.
-A comprehensive network of 14 interconnected lines which also connect to RER stations, you can buy tickets for the Métro at any station, either as a single ticket for 1.90€ or a carnet of 10 tickets for 14.90€.
-You should be able to execute this itinerary with seven Métro/RER tickets (they are transferrable), however it may be worth buying the carnet of 10 tickets just in case.
+A comprehensive network of 14 interconnected lines which also connect to RER stations, you can buy tickets for the Métro at any station, either as a single ticket for 1.90€ or a carnet of 10 tickets for 16.90€.

 If traveling with luggage, there are plenty of options for storing suitcases in Paris, while you make the most of your day in this beautiful city.
 As soon as you arrive, drop your cases in secure storage and then jump on the Metro to your first destination.

 Alternatively, you can also look for a semi-private minivan transfer for a balance of efficiency and cost.

 9:00am – Notre Dame Cathedral

 To start your day in Paris, catch Métro line 4 to Saint-Michel Notre Dame.
 From here it is a short walk to the legendary Notre Dame Cathedral.
 If arriving early enough, you can choose to climb the bell towers, which affords excellent views of the city as well as letting you see the cathedral’s famous gargoyles up close.

 Queues start to grow long after 8:30am or so however, so you may choose to simply enjoy the impressive façade and interior instead.

 Address: 6 Parvis Notre Dame, Pl.
 Jean-Paul II, 75004, Paris